microsoftgraph/msgraph-sdk-powershell/src/ManagedTenants/ManagedTenants/docs/v1.0-beta/Update-MgTenantRelationshipManagedTenantCloudPcDevice.md

 ```

 ### -UserPrincipalName
-The user principal name (UPN) of the user assigned to the cloud PC.
+The user principal name (UPN) of the user assigned to the cloud PC device.
 Required.
 Read-only.